Skip to main content

 1 mentions Positive Neutral Negative

-• “It's too tedious and boring; grinding is the only playstyle that keeps you alive.”
+• “It is too tedious and too boring because that is the only playstyle that will keep you alive.”

 Buy Claustrophobia: The Downward Struggle